The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

   :width: 800
   :alt: docs contribution tools installation successful

-After installation everytime you can enter the venv and build the documentation.
+After installation, everytime you want to build the documentation you can enter the venv and run following commands:

 .. code-block:: console